vid/SenseBase/README.md

 # Overview

 SenseBase is designed to support distributed research centers, using modern, scalable, accessible open source components.
 The open source process is as important as the components.
-We want to be part of a community of technical and non technical users making open research easier.
+We want to be part of a community of technical and non technical users making open research and knowledge curation easier.

-"Out of the box," SenseBase supports large collections of documents exposing a fantastic search engine, with accessible methods to add documents (drag and drop, programmatic).
+"Out of the box," SenseBase supports large collections of documents exposing a fantastic search engine, with accessible methods to add and organize documents (drag and drop, programmatic).
 The provided Web front end supports navigation, tagging and visualization.
 Its publish/subscribe architecture permits simplified and robust distribution of search and processing agents and immediate updates in the front-end.

 Compared to similar projects, components of SenseBase were selected to enable newcomer developers to participate without having to learn a complex "stack."
+An annotating agent or search interface can be created in a dozen lines of Javascript.

 The project will have its greatest value in constant, cohesive, supported development.
 At the same time, it is extremely important to support interoperability between annotation systems to create a smarter, next generation Web.

 ## Install

+Install issues?
+Please create an issue.

 Install ElasticSearch (1.0+) and Node.js (tested with version 0.10).
 You'll optionally need the ElasticSearch carrot2 plugin for clustering.